 Is there a time that’s best to fix your dog or cat?
 Spaying and neutering pets can depend on the age and gender of a cat or dog.
 Here is some information on the ideal age to spay or neuter your pet.

-- The best time to spay female cats is before she reaches 5 months of age.
+The best time to spay female cats is before she reaches five months of age.

-- For female dogs: the ideal age to have female dogs spayed is after they stop growing and before the first heat (ideally, 9 to 15 months depending on their size and breed).
+For female dogs: the ideal age to have female dogs spayed is after they stop growing and before the first heat (ideally, nine to 15 months depending on their size and breed).

-- For male dogs: 6 to 9 months is the appropriate age to neuter.
+For male dogs: six to nine months is the appropriate age to neuter.

 If you’re getting a new puppy or kitten, consider spaying or neutering them as an early symbol of your love for them.
 Mobile pet vets are a great, convenient way to neuter or spay your new furry companion.

-You can add preventive care coverage to a Spot Pet Insurance plan for a little extra cost each month, which has options to reimburse for routine care like spay and neuter procedures.
+Add preventive care coverage to a Spot Pet Insurance plan for a little extra cost each month, which includes options to reimburse for routine pet care like spay and neuter procedures.